itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 The skeleton of the application is based on Brian Holt's Complete Intro To React workshops, though I did a heavy refactor of the Redux logic as the features got more complex.
 I ended up using a pattern based on [Ducks](https://github.com/erikras/ducks-modular-redux), though I ended using a few differing conventions.

 ## React

+Why React?

+I've been a big fan of React because its very stripped down, and funnels you into making good decisions most of the time.
+It uses a lot of functional programming concepts and has great patterns for handling state and data flow.

+Is React good for everything?

+Of course not.
+There is no such thing as a one-size-fits-all framework.
+React work awesomely well for a lot of situations and teams, apps big and small, but if you have a large team of developers working independently on the same app, a more structured framework like Angular 2 or Ember may better serve a team's needs.
+React is very powerful while staying out of your way, but if a team of 10 or 15 developers are working on the same application independently, many different styles of solving the same common problems can make things harder to maintain and tie together, especially as an app grows.
+Even if React is a lot more fun, easier to work with, and faster to develop with, a framework with more structure and "magic" can be more maintainable over the long term, even if it is a pain at times.
+Like a lot of things in computer science, "it depends."

+The fact that Redux itself is so simple to reason about, and easy to test, and that React's UI's can be expressed so clearly with mostly plain JavaScript, those are reasons enough for React to be my go-to library for personal projects.
+If you know JavaScript, React will feel very natural.
+React components are basically functions that return UIs.

 ### `React.createClass` vs ES6 classes